Internet - Determine Your IP Address

 - That is the IP Address of your device, that is being shown to the Internet.
 Typically, this will be the IP Address of your device.

 - It is possible, that your system could be behind a proxy, NAT Router, or some other device that hides your actual IP from the Internet.
-To determine your IP in those cases, we will need to use an OS specific method.
+To determine your IP in those cases, we will need to use an operating system specific method.

 - From the Finder (#1), click on the Go Menu